oguzcankirmemis/adventofcode/README.md

 - Solved in Java (JDK version 23)
 - Built with Gradle
-- can be opened with Intellij IDEA
+- Can be opened with Intellij IDEA